Symmetric vs Asymmetric Encryption – In a simple word Asymmetric encryption is more secure than symmetric encryption.

-In encryption schemes, there are two techniques you can employ to ensure data security i.e., Asymmetric encryption and Symmetric encryption.
+In encryption schemes, there are two techniques you can employ to ensure data security i.e., Symmetric encryption and Asymmetric encryption.

-The primary difference between these two forms of encryption is that, with Symmetric encryption, the message to be protected can be encrypted and decrypted using the same key.
+The primary difference between these two types of encryption is that, with Symmetric encryption, the message to be protected can be encrypted and decrypted using the same key.

 In this case, data can be encoded by the public key, whereas data can be decoded by the private key.

 Before we decode the difference between Symmetric vs Asymmetric Encryption, Let’s learn about Symmetric and Asymmetric.

 Asymmetric encryption is an encryption model that requires two keys, for example, Key A and Key B. It works in such a way that the information that Key-A can encrypt while Key-B can decrypt.